Procedure: Student surveys and evaluations

 Student Experience of Learning and Teaching Surveys (SELT)

 - The Student Experience of Learning and Teaching surveys (SELT) (or equivalent) are used for both quality assurance and quality improvement of courses and teaching.
 Evaluations are standardised across the University to allow for benchmarking.

 - SELT evaluations are conducted using standardised questionnaires, mode of delivery and survey dates.

 - SELT evaluations are delivered online for efficiency and consistency.
 Paper-based evaluations are only available for intensive courses taught in the field or offshore via email request to email@example.com.
 All such requests require approval by the Director of PSP.

 - Mandatory SELT surveys (both class and teaching components) are administered at every offering of the class, with the following exceptions:

-- Classes excluded by PPM via Student Administration System (SAS) (or equivalent) as Administrative, Thesis Research, Transfer Credit, or similar
+- Classes excluded by PSP via the Student Administration System (SAS) (or equivalent) as Administrative, Thesis Research, Transfer Credit, or similar;

-- Classes that do not lend themselves to SELT evaluation for example individually supervised project based or research classes).
-Such exemption requests should be made in writing to the relevant Associate Dean (or nominee) as their approval is required.
+- Classes that do not lend themselves to SELT evaluation (for example, individually supervised project-based or research classes).
+Such exemption requests are made in writing to the relevant Associate Dean (or nominee) as their approval is required;

 - Exceptional extenuating staff or student circumstances that are not covered by the above.
-Such exemption requests should be made by the relevant Associate Dean to the Deputy Vice Chancellor (Academic) as their approval is required.
+Such exemption requests are made by the relevant Associate Dean to the Deputy Vice-Chancellor (Academic) as their approval is required.